 - 4.3.1.
 There shall be a Finance Committee of at least four (4), but not more than eleven (11) members.
 The Town Administrator, in consultation with the Moderator and Finance Committee Chair, shall appoint members for a term of three (3) years.
 The Town Administrator shall attempt to provide that the terms are properly staggered so that an equal number of seats expire annually.
 The members of the Finance Committee shall elect from their number a Chair.
 For voting purposes, the majority of the committee shall be deemed to be a majority of the seats currently filled at any given time.
 However, at no time shall the Committee conduct business with less than four voting members present.
 No member of the Finance Committee shall hold office for more than four (4) consecutive full terms or for a period not to exceed twelve (12) consecutive years. - 4.3.2.
 The Finance Committee may appoint from its own membership such subcommittees as it may deem advisable. - 4.3.3.
 The Finance Committee shall have authority at any time to investigate the Town's accounts and the management of any department.
 The books, records and accounts of all departments of the Town shall be open to the inspection of the Finance Committee, or any of its authorized sub-committees, or any person authorized to act for said committees. - 4.3.4.
-On or before January 10 of each year the officers, boards, committees and departments authorized to expend town money shall transmit in writing to the Board of Selectmen their estimate of the appropriation necessary for the conduct of their business for the next fiscal year.
-The Board of Selectmen shall assemble these requests in such form as the Finance Committee may reasonably request, and submit them to the Finance Committee on or before January 21.
-On or before February 15, the officers, boards, departments, or committees authorized to expend town money shall present to the Finance Committee, in writing, a detailed list of their expenditures during the previous year. - 4.3.5.
+All officers, boards, committees and departments authorized to expend town money shall transmit in writing to the Board of Selectmen their estimate of the appropriation necessary for the conduct of their business for the next fiscal year at least seventy-five (75) days prior to the date of the Annual Town Meeting.
+At least sixty (60) days prior to the date of the Annual Town Meeting, the Board of Selectmen shall assemble these requests in such form as the Finance Committee may reasonably request, and submit them to the Finance Committee and, the officers, boards, departments, or committees authorized to expend town money shall present to the Finance Committee, in writing, a detailed list of their expenditures during the previous year.
+At least thirty (30) days prior to the date of the Annual Town Meeting, the Board of Selectmen and Finance Committee shall vote on their budget recommendations.
+Said votes shall be final and shall not be subject to change except by vote at the Annual Town Meeting. - 4.3.5.
 The Finance Committee shall prepare a report for insertion in the warrant for the annual town meeting.
 The report shall contain the Finance Committee's recommendations for town meeting action on all requested appropriations together with recommendations on other matters in the warrant as, in their judgment, should be brought to the attention of the Town.
 Reports to all other town meetings shall be in such forms, as the Finance Committee shall deem advisable.